 The countertop choice is versatile, depending on the homeowner’s preferences, although quartz has become one of the most popular picks.
 A thick countertop profile and waterfall countertops on an island are also often seen with this style.

-Options are endless for lighting with the transitional kitchen style.
+The transitional kitchen style offers endless lighting options.
 One option is recessed lighting, which is often seen in traditional kitchens.
 It can be used alone or with another lighting source.

 Pendant lighting is one of the most noteworthy design elements in this type of kitchen.
 Some are oversized and slightly industrial and lean more towards modernity, but traditional pendant lights work well, too.
 Metallic pendant lamps in classic silhouettes blend traditional and contemporary styles.

-Accessible storage is important in every kitchen and transitional kitchens always include a lot of storage so that the space remains clutter-free.
-Much of the impact then, comes from the cabinetry.
+Accessible storage is important in every kitchen, and transitional kitchens always include much storage to keep the space clutter-free.
+Much of the impact, then, comes from the cabinetry.

 Cabinets can be customized to create additional storage while the countertops remain clear.
-A large, tall pantry cabinet can replace a stand-alone pantry, and smaller kitchens will benefit from utilizing vertical storage as well.
+A large, tall pantry cabinet can replace a stand-alone pantry; smaller kitchens will also benefit from vertical storage.

 With more people spending time at home, appliances like the refrigerator and the freezer will also have more storage options.
 Since the freezer is one of the best places to store food long-term, homeowners want to replace current refrigerators with larger options.